-Students should have a working knowledge of U.S. History and basic understandings of World History.
+Students should have a working knowledge of U.S. History and a basic understanding of World History.
 Students should have basic knowledge of The U.S. Constitution and Declaration of Independence.
-Students should be able to write a 3-5 page essay or research paper, be able to create a PowerPoint presentation or other alternative.
+Students should be able to write a 3-5 page essay or research paper, and be able to create a PowerPoint presentation or other alternative.

 Specific Technical/Software Requirements in Addition to General Requirements:

 Please review the general original credit software requirements at http://mtda.link/techreq

 It is strongly recommended that students have access to Microsoft Office for class projects and activities.

 Course Availability (subject to resource and teacher availability):